Local History Study- The Liverpool Slave Trade: Location and Chronology

 It was heartbreaking to read the accounts of the two slaves.
 It is hard to imagine the harrowing conditions they suffered throughout their lives. - Anthony, C14

 Beliefs of Society During the Slave Trade

-The Impact of the Slave Trade in Britain
+Politics and the Impact of the Slave Trade in Britain

 Today we explored the fact that the government was one of the main beneficiaries of Britain’s participation in the Transatlantic Slave Trade.
 We were shocked to discover that many government officials were involved in the slave trade and they became very rich as a result.
 Prime Minister William Gladstone was the fourth son of famous Liverpool merchant Sir John Gladstone.
 He had made his fortune by owning dozens of sugar plantations in the Caribbean and the Americas.
 We used various sources, to evaluate the impact that the slave trade had on Great Britain and how this create a complex national identity for society at the time.

 We independently researched the abolition of the slave trade in Great Britain and developed our understanding of how this impacted the wider world.
 Additionally, we also analysed sources; a quote from Graville Sharp (a British abolitionist) and Mr. William Pitt, (Prime Minister in 1792).
 Both key figures during darker times, we recognised that they both spoke passionately about the inhumanity of the slave trade and how Britain ought to lead the way for change.

 'During this lesson, I felt inspired after hearing about the actions of 'The Society for the Abolition of Slavery'.
 It must have taken great courage to campaign for change and resilience not to give up.' - Eva, C14

 'I was shocked to read that slavery was not abolished until many years after the slave trade.
 The many years of suffering must have been heart-breaking for the slaves involved'. - Oliver, C13